 Chaka Khan makes Chicago proud.
 That voice, that presence, it all started on the South Side!
-Before we get you into her history, enjoy an amazing concert from back in 2002 below.
+Before we get you into her history, enjoy an amazing concert from back in 1981 at The Roxy below.

 Born Yvette Marie Stevens on March 23, 1953 and is the oldest of five children and let me tell you, there’s alot of talent in the family too!